Homemade Golden Syrup

 This homemade golden syrup is rich, buttery, thick and hits all the right spots.
 If you've discovered a recipe that calls for the use of this British baking ingredient and you don't have it at hand, you can easily make it on your own.

-All you'll need is 3 simple ingredients and minutes of hands-on time.
+All you'll need is a few simple ingredients and minutes of hands-on time- like my date caramel sauce.

 And this time, I wanted to take things a step further and make this sweet, sticky and delicious concoction.